joshmedeski/foundation-font-awesome-buttons/README.md

 ## TODO

+- [ ] Update documentation with new class names and more examples
 - [ ] Add SassDocs to the entire project
 - [ ] Create a CDN CSS to easily add ffab to any project (without Sass!)
 - [ ] Create a rounded version